-|Switching||Switching between funds is permitted and not subject to taxation.||Switching is permitted between schemes of the same fund house.
-However, it’s treated as redemption and the resulting capital gains are taxable.|
+|Switching||Alternating between funds is permitted and not subject to taxation.||Switching is permitted between schemes of the same fund house.
+However, it’s treated as a redemption and the resulting capital gains are taxable.|

-|Charges||Mortality charges, premium allocation charge, fund management charge and administration charges||No entry load, the annual fund management charge and an exit load, if applicable.|
+|Charges||Mortality charges, premium allocation charge, fund management charge and administration charges||No entry load, the annual fund management charges apply and an exit load, if applicable.|

 |ULIP Plans||Entry Age||Minimum Premium||Premium Allocation Charge||Policy Admin charge||No. of free switches in a year|

 |Bajaj Allianz Future Gain||1 to 60 years||Rs 25,000||0% to 1.5%||Rs 33.33 per month||Unlimited|

 |PNB Metlife Smart Platinum||7 to 70 years||Rs 30,000 to Rs 60,000||1.25% p.a||Rs 40||4|

 |MAX Life Fast Track Growth Fund||18 to 50 years||Rs 25,000 to Rs 1 lakh||2%(Single Premium) to 4% (Annual premium)||Rs 1,500 per year||12|